Special Gift Offer

 Cons

-• Cap might come off at times
+• Cap might come off sometimes

 The Best String Trimmer Head: A Buying Guide